PayU Review

 - Broadest mobile SDK list in the segment. iOS, Android, React Native, Flutter and Cordova all officially supported with active SDK repositories.
 For mobile-first iGaming operators (every Indian skill-gaming app, every CEE betting app) that breadth saves real integration time versus PSPs that only ship iOS/Android natively and force cross-platform teams to wrap them.

-- Genuinely fast SMB onboarding.
+- Fast SMB onboarding.
 PayU India advertises sub-10-minute self-serve sign-up and 1-day average end-to-end onboarding, which is competitive against Razorpay and Cashfree for small operators.
 Volume-based custom pricing kicks in above ₹10 lakh/month so SMB doesn't need to negotiate.
 For a small Indian fantasy-sports operator getting to live deposits in a week is realistic.

 - Smart Routing Engine and Decision Engine.
 US-patented routing layer picks the optimal acquirer per card transaction based on BIN, amount, geography and historical approval rates.
 Decision Engine dynamically chooses the best 3DS 2 version to minimize friction while maintaining SCA.
 Both reduce decline rates on card transactions versus a single-acquirer setup.
 Smart retry handles soft declines automatically.